is-buiquocdoanh/Temperature-and-humidity-sensor-network/README.md

 # TEAMPERATURE AND HUMIDITY SENSOR NETWORK (STM32F103 + RA-02)
+# Merge branch 'main' from remote to sync latest changes
 This project enables wireless data collection of temperature and humidity from distributed sensing nodes using STM32F103 + AHT10 sensor + LCD + LoRa RA-02.
 Data is transmitted to a PC gateway and displayed/stored via a GUI application.

 ---